ol-th/pdf-img-convert.js/README.md

 * `page_numbers` controls which pages are rendered - pages are 1-indexed.

+* `base64` should be set to `true` if a base64-encoded image output is required.
+Otherwise it'll just output an array of `Uint8Array`s.

 Any of these attributes can be omitted from the object - they're all optional.